gerivanc/entropy-password-generator/README.md

 ```

 ## Password Entropy Calculation

+> **Secure by Design**
+> With Python's `secrets` module, the EntroPy Password Generator ensures cryptographically secure randomization, delivering passwords that exceed Proton© (75 bits) and NIST (80+ bits) entropy standards.

 The generator calculates password entropy using the formula: \( E(R) = \log_2(R^L) \), where \( R \) is the character set size and \( L \) is the password length.
 Higher entropy indicates a stronger password.
 The project's 20 modes ensure entropies from 95.70 bits (15 characters) to 816.64 bits (128 characters), surpassing the [Proton©](https://proton.me/blog/what-is-password-entropy) minimum of 75 bits.

+**Note**: The entropy calculation assumes ideal randomness, achieved through the `secrets` module.
+However, in real-world scenarios, heuristic-based tools (e.g., [zxcvbn](https://github.com/dropbox/zxcvbn)) may detect predictable patterns, potentially reducing effective strength.
+To ensure maximum security, use generated passwords without modifications and consider validating them with tools like zxcvbn for a practical strength assessment.
 See the [Password Entropy Calculation](https://github.com/gerivanc/entropy-password-generator/blob/main/PASSWORDENTROPYCALCULATION.md) file for details.

 ## License
 This project is licensed under the MIT License.
 See the [License](https://github.com/gerivanc/entropy-password-generator/blob/main/LICENSE.md) file for details.